-3. Research Methodology
+2. Research Methodology

-Several methodologies were used in measuring the level of conservatism in financial reporting were several.
-Despite the difference of the results reached at sometimes by these methodologies, yet they all depended on the heterogeneous effect on returns and losses in financial reports, specifically the net assets profits and accruals (Yaseen, 2008).
+Several methodologies were used in measuring the level of conservatism in financial statements.
+Despite the difference of the results reached at sometimes by these methodologies, they all depended on the heterogeneous effect on returns and losses in financial reports, specifically the net assets profits and accruals (Yaseen, 2008).
 As this study uses two different methodologies in measuring accounting conservatism and the factors influencing it, the results obtained are more accurate.
 The first method is based on Basu, 1997 model known by some as Earnings Stock Returns Relation Measures.
 The second method is based on Book-to-Market Ratio.

-3.1 Study Sample
+2.1.
+Research Sample